 8) STAY ORGANIZED

-For the first few weeks it could be total chaos because you will have to juggle a lot of things at once.
-You may have photos to edit, need to plan your Instagram feed, respond to DMs, send out emails, etc—all of which needs to be done outside of your 40 hour work week.
+Working full-time and growing a side hustle can be total chaos because you will have to juggle a lot of things at once.
+You may have photos to edit, need to plan your Instagram feed, respond to DMs, send out emails, etc—all of which need to be done outside of your 40-hour workweek.
 Don’t panic.
-If I learnt anything, it was that staying organized was key.
+If I learned anything, it was that staying organized was key.
 I made to-do lists and put deadlines in my calendar which helped keep my anxiety at bay.

 9) DON’T BE DISCOURAGED